philion/pygapi/docs/oauth2.rst

 #.
 Click "+ Create credentials" at the top, then select "OAuth client ID".
 #.
 Select "Desktop app", name the credentials and click "Create".
 Click "Ok" in the "OAuth client created" popup.
 #.
 Download the credentials by clicking the Download JSON button in "OAuth 2.0 Client IDs" section.
 #.
-Move the downloaded file to ``~/.config/gspread/credentials.json``.
-Windows users should put this file to ``%APPDATA%\gspread\credentials.json``.
+Move the downloaded file to ``~/.config/pygapi/credentials.json``.
+Windows users should put this file to ``%APPDATA%\pygapi\credentials.json``.

 Create a new Python file with this code:

 ::

-    import gspread
+    import pygapi

-    gc = gspread.oauth()
+    gc = pygapi.oauth()

     sh = gc.open("Example spreadsheet")

     print(sh.sheet1.get('A1'))

 When you run this code, it launches a browser asking you for authentication.
 Follow the instruction on the web page.
-Once finished, gspread stores authorized credentials in the config directory next to `credentials.json`.
+Once finished, pygapi stores authorized credentials in the config directory next to `credentials.json`.
 You only need to do authorization in the browser once, following runs will reuse stored credentials.

 ..
 NOTE::
-    If you want to store the credentials file somewhere else, specify the path to `credentials.json` and `authorized_user.json` in :meth:`~gspread.oauth`:
+    If you want to store the credentials file somewhere else, specify the path to `credentials.json` and `authorized_user.json` in :meth:`~pygapi.oauth`:
     ::

-        gc = gspread.oauth(
+        gc = pygapi.oauth(
             credentials_filename='path/to/the/credentials.json',
             authorized_user_filename='path/to/the/authorized_user.json'
         )